Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 - the servername as presented during the EAP-TLS exchange by the EAP-FIDO server
 - the relyingPartyIdentifier (rpId) that is used during the FIDO CTAP client authentication phase

-EAP-FIDO requires the registered scope to be:
+EAP-FIDO supports distinct values for all three items.
+However, it provides a "sane default" configuration requires the registered scope to be:

 - identical to the realm in the outer ID
 - within the same second-level domain as the EAP-TLS server certificate will be